n-zeplo/product-practice-handbook-2018/README.md

 * Define roles at TW and the individual skills of those roles
 * Impose a framework for product engagements
-* Be a community based knowledge base \(see google sites for community based resources\)

 ### Table of Contents